-M 18: Identification equipment
+M 15: Identification equipment

 - a.
 If neckbands, tail bands, ear tags or leg bands are used for identification purposes, they must be fitted with care and adjusted as required to avoid unnecessary pain or distress. - b.
 Face branding of any type is prohibited. - c.
-Ear notching is prohibited (unless required for health testing by the state vet or the federal government). - d.
-Wattling/waddling and ear splitting are prohibited.
+Ear notching is prohibited (unless required for health testing by the state veterinarian, a government mandate, or critical breeding management). - d.
+Wattling (waddling) and ear splitting are prohibited.

-M 19: Marking
+M 16: Marking

-Marking of cattle for identification and other purposes must be done with care by trained, competent operators so as to avoid unnecessary pain or distress to the animals, both at the time of marking and subsequently.
+- a.
+Marking of cattle for identification and other purposes must be done with care by trained, competent operators so as to avoid unnecessary pain or distress to the animals, both at the time of marking and subsequently. - b.
+Methods used for temporary marking must be non-toxic (e.g., crayons, paint, and chalk markers especially developed for livestock).